Contact Us | info@foundation.builders

 Who’s the leader of the company, the boss?
 Will there be other managers or partners?
 Who reports to whom?
 Are there other employees?
 Describe the duties of each manager and employee.

-Make certain there are no gaps in the responsibilities in getting all the jobs done that are necessary for the success of the venture.
+Ensure there are no gaps in the responsibilities in getting all the jobs done that are necessary for the venture's success.
 For example, are there products to be manufactured and packaged?
-Who is responsible for organizing a manufacturing plan and who makes the stuff?
+Who is responsible for organizing a manufacturing plant, and who makes the stuff?
 Will outside services be procured for any reason?
 Who keeps the books and pays people?

 Module 3

-Most startups take a lot more time to get off the ground than you expect.
-Know where your living expenses for the first year will come from (savings, a job, spouse’s income, etc.).
+Most startups take much more time to get off the ground than expected.
+Know where your living expenses for the first year will come from (savings, a job, spouse's income, etc.).
 If you need financing for the business, start investigating where this will come from as soon as possible.

 Module 4